Jackson County COVID-19 vaccine tracker: 35% of people fully vaccinated

 That's up 3% from the previous week's tally of 270,081 COVID-19 doses administered.

-In Jackson County, 35% of people living in Jackson County are fully vaccinated as of June 15.
+In Jackson County, 35% of residents are fully vaccinated as of June 15.
 The Centers for Disease Control and Prevention considers someone fully vaccinated two weeks after they've been given a single-dose shot (Johnson & Johnson) or a second shot (either Pfizer or Moderna).

 Missouri reported 613,848 total cases of coronavirus, an increase of 0.62% from the week before.